 Serious medical complications can be life threatening and include heart rhythm abnormalities especially in those patients who vomit or use laxatives, kidney problems or seizures.

 Treatment for anorexia nervosa involves helping those affected normalize their eating and weight control behaviors and restore their weight.
 Medical evaluation and treatment of any co-occurring psychiatric or medical conditions is an important component of the treatment plan.
 The nutritional plan should focus on helping individuals counter anxiety about eating and practice consuming a wide and balanced range of foods of different calorie densities across regularly spaced meals.
-For adolescents, the most effective treatments involve helping parents to support and monitor their child's meals.
+For adolescents, the and emerging adults, most effective treatments involve helping parents to support and monitor their child's meals.
 Addressing body dissatisfaction is also important but this often takes longer to correct than weight and eating behavior.

 In the case of severe anorexia nervosa when outpatient treatment is not effective, admission to an inpatient or residential behavioral specialty program may be indicated.
 Most specialty programs are effective in restoring weight and normalizing eating behavior, although the risk of relapse in the first year following program discharge remains significant.